MicrosoftDocs/cpp-docs/docs/parallel/concrt/how-to-use-parallel-invoke-to-execute-parallel-operations.md

 [!code-cpp[concrt-parallel-word-mining#2](../../parallel/concrt/codesnippet/cpp/how-to-use-parallel-invoke-to-execute-parallel-operations_2.cpp)]

-## Example: Perform multiple operations on a downloaded file
+## Example: Perform multiple operations on downloaded file

 The following example downloads *The Iliad* by Homer from gutenberg.org and performs multiple operations on that file.
 The example first performs these operations serially and then performs the same operations in parallel.